Published March 6, 2026 | Updated June 11, 2026

 The Pappio Bar appears to have been operating from 7002 Q Street as far back as 1949.
 The original bar was founded by South Omaha meatpacker Steve Kawecki and his wife Gladys.
 Sitting just outside the city limits, it became known for its dancing and barbecued ribs.

 Its brief run as the Royal Robin came to an end when Wanda and Don Jones opened the Don Wan Tavern in 1963.
-The bar whose name was a play on its owners names had earned a reputation for rowdiness dating back to its days as the Pappio.
+The bar, whose name was a play on its owners’ names, had earned a reputation for rowdiness dating back to its days as the Pappio.
 When the new owners applied for a dance hall permit, Chief Deputy Sheriff Jack Knudtson asked the county to deny it, citing it as a continual policing problem.
 He said that taverns located outside the city limits often got out of hand and that he didn’t have enough officers to handle it.
 The permit was ultimately approved.

 The bar’s name and ownership continued to change through the 1960s, cycling through the Lucky Seven Bar and Grill and the D and D Bar and Grill among others.
 It continued operating in a largely vacant area east of 72nd Street until it was annexed by the City of Omaha in 1966.
 By that point, its liquor license was rejected due to a new ordinance requiring a population of 1,000 residents per new license issued.
 The license was finally approved in 1967, and the bar reopened as the Calico Cat Cocktail Lounge.

 It finally found some stability when Joe Mislivec Jr. took a risk and opened the Winchester Saloon in 1976.
 The name was inspired by the rifle, as Joe had a fondness for old-time, lever-action guns.
-Joe took a deteriorating building with no sewer or gas, renovated it and expanded it by adding onto the east and north sides, enlarging the kitchen in the process.
+Joe took a deteriorating building with no sewer or gas, renovated it, and expanded it by adding onto the east and north sides, enlarging the kitchen in the process.

 Despite being surrounded by a largely industrial area, Winchester holds onto its small-town dive bar appeal, right down to that Winchester rifle still hanging above the bar.
-Fifty years later, the bar and grill whose motto is “A legend of good times and great food” continues to serve up its famous burgers while offering entertainment in the form of live music, karaoke, volleyball, pool and darts to anyone that walks through the front door.
+Fifty years later, the bar and grill whose motto is “A legend of good times and great food” continues to serve up its famous burgers while offering entertainment in the form of live music, karaoke, volleyball, pool, and darts to anyone that walks through the front door.

 Content written by Omaha Exploration.
-If you enjoy my content, you can follow or subscribe on my Facebook page, sign up to receive emails or make a donation on my website.
+See my website for sources.
+If you enjoy my content, sign up to receive emails or make a donation on my website.
+You can also follow along or subscribe on my Facebook page.
 Thank you and keep exploring!

 Read my content on Grow Omaha: Local History by Omaha Exploration | Grow Omaha